Recognising excellence in commitment to gender equality in tourism and hospitality internationally.

 Set an industry example for ways in which organisations can support gender equality in the workplace.

-The Gender Equality Champion of the Year Award is an internationally recognised honour within the tourism and hospitality industries.
+The Gender Equality Champion of the Year Award is an internationally recognised honour within the tourism and hospitality industry.
 It’s bestowed upon organisations that demonstrate excellence in their commitment to gender equality.

-Launched in 2022, the Award acknowledges leaders in gender equality and showcases their exceptional practices, facilitating their adoption and enhancement throughout the sector.
+This is your chance to be acknowledged as a leader in gender equality and showcase your exceptional practices, helping promote their adoption throughout the industry.
 The aim is to promote progress and encourage more firms to integrate gender equality into their policies and practices.

 After making it on to the shortlist for a second year in a row, the Travel & Destinations award went to Responsible Travel Ecuador, a South American travel operator the judges felt “lives and breathes gender equality.”